cotarr/irc-hybrid-client-dev-tools/bruno/README.md

 ## Configure irc-hybrid-client .env file for testing

-- For testing, the irc-hybrid-client configuration must use the ".env file" (Not the legacy "credentials.js" file)
+- For testing, the irc-hybrid-client configuration must use the ".env" file (Not the legacy "credentials.js" file)
 - In the base folder of the irc-hybrid-client repository, create a new .env file.
 - Configure generic web server settings such as port number in the .env file using the "example-.env" as a template.